 The VA Approved Clock Hours and Rate of Pursuit Breakdown attachment below outlines the expected enrollment period for each rate of pursuit.
-The list also outlines the required weekly hours needed to qualify for Basic Housing Allowance (BAH) for Chapter 33 Post 9/11 benefit students.
+The list also outlines the required weekly hours needed to qualify for Basic Housing Allowance (BAH) for Chapter 33 Post 9/11, non-active duty, benefit students.
 VA benefit students are required by the VA to make weekly progress in their programs.
 Please review the attached Satisfactory Academic Progress and Standard of Attendance policy agreement prior to registering:

 Online Program Access